The Misconception: You should focus on the successful if you wish to become successful.

 Survivorship bias also flash-freezes your brain into a state of ignorance from which you believe success is more common than it truly is and therefore you leap to the conclusion that it also must be easier to obtain.
 You develop a completely inaccurate assessment of reality thanks to a prejudice that grants the tiny number of survivors the privilege of representing the much larger group to which they originally belonged.

 Here is an easy example.
 Many people believe old things represent a higher level of craftsmanship than do new things.
 It’s sort of a “they don’t make them like they used to” kind of assumption.
-You’ve owned cars that only lasted a few years before you had to start replacing them piece by piece, and, would you look at that, there goes another Volkswagon Beetle buzzing along like it just rolled off an assembly line.
+You’ve owned cars that only lasted a few years before you had to start replacing them piece by piece, and, would you look at that, there goes another Volkswagen Beetle buzzing along like it just rolled off an assembly line.
 It’s survivorship bias at work.
 The Beetle or the Mustang or the El Camino or the VW Minibus are among a handful of models that survived in large enough numbers to become iconic classics.
 The hundreds of shitty car designs and millions of automobile corpses in junkyards around the world far outnumber the popular, well-maintained, successful, beloved survivors.
 According to Josh Clark at HowStuffWorks, most experts say that cars from the last two decades are far more reliable and safer than the cars of the 1950s and ‘60s, but plenty of people believe otherwise because of a few high-profile survivors.
 The examples that would disprove such assumptions are rusting out of sight.
 Do you see how it’s the same as Wald’s bombers?
 The Beetle survived, like the bombers that made it home, and it becomes a representative of 1960s cars because it remains visible.
 All the other cars that weren’t made in the millions and weren’t easy to maintain or were poorly designed are left out of the analysis because they are now removed from view, like the bombers that didn’t return.

 Similarly, photographer Mike Johnston explains on his blog that the artwork that leaps from memory when someone mentions a decade like the 1920s or a movement like Baroque is usually made up of things that do not suck.
 Your sense of a past era tends to be informed by paintings and literature and drama that are not crap, even though at any given moment pop culture is filled with more crap than masterpieces.
 Why?
 It isn’t because people were better artists back in the day.
 It is because the good stuff survives, and the bad stuff is forgotten.
 So over time, you end up with skewed ideas of past eras.
 You think the artists of antiquity were amazing in the same way you associate the music of past decades with the songs that survived long enough to get into your ears.
-The movies about Vietnam never seem include in their soundtracks the songs that sucked.
+The movies about Vietnam never seem to include songs in their soundtracks that sucked.

 “I have to chuckle whenever I read yet another description of American frontier log cabins as having been well crafted or sturdily or beautifully built.
 The much more likely truth is that 99% of frontier log cabins were horribly built—it’s just that all of those fell down.
 The few that have survived intact were the ones that were well made.
 That doesn’t mean all of them were.” – Mike Johnston at The Online Photographer